Sun-dried tomatoes are one of the best ingredients to add to your salads, wraps or sandwiches.

 Take the tray out of the oven.
 Finely chop the garlic.
 Put the first 5 tomatoes in a glass jar, add a teaspoon of your favorite seasoning like Italian seasoning.

-Then add garlic and put in the next layer.
+Then add garlic and then add the next layer.
 Warm the olive oil in a small pot but do not boil.
 Pour the olive oil in the jar and let it cool.

 Ready to serve.